GUE-CYBER-LIMITED/digital-skills-for-marketing/03_customer_service_and_crm/handling_customer_queries.md

-# Handling Customer Queries

-Effective customer service involves resolving issues and maintaining a positive relationship with customers.
-Here are some strategies for handling queries.

-## Best Practices:
-- **Listen Actively:** Understand the customer's issue before offering a solution.
-- **Empathize:** Show understanding of the customer's situation.
-- **Provide Clear Solutions:** Give clear and actionable answers.

-### Common Query Types:
-- **Technical Issues**
-- **Billing Questions**
-- **Product Inquiries**
+---
+layout: page
+title: "Handling Customer Queries"
+parent: "Module 3: Customer Service & CRM Systems"
+nav_order: 3
+---

 # Lesson 3: Handling Customer Queries

 Welcome to Lesson 3 of Module 3!
-Today, we’re exploring **Handling Customer Queries**, the art of responding to customer questions or issues effectively.
+Today, we're exploring **Handling Customer Queries**, the art of responding to customer questions or issues effectively.
 This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
-We’ll cover best practices for customer service, common query types, and how tools like Zendesk help.
-By the end, you’ll practice responding to queries and understand great customer service.
-Let’s get started!
+We'll cover best practices for customer service, common query types, and how tools like Zendesk help.
+By the end, you'll practice responding to queries and understand great customer service.
+Let's get started!

 ---